 Historic Cannery Row, the subject of author John Steinbeck’s book of the same name, started as the rollicking waterfront home of the area’s sardine fishing and canning industry.
 Although the canneries have long since closed, the “Row” still retains its charm.
 With excellent restaurants, shopping and historic items of interest, Cannery Row is not to be missed.

-The smell of the salt air, the call of the chowder barkers and some of the freshest seafood on the Monterey Bay, Fisherman’s Wharf has it all.
+The smell of the salty air, the call of the chowder barkers and some of the freshest seafood on the Monterey Bay, Fisherman’s Wharf has it all.
 From salt water taffy at Carousel Candies and restaurants galore to whale watching and fishing charters you are sure to find fun and adventure at Monterey’s Fisherman’s Wharf.

 For a discount at Carousel Candies, please see our front desk staff.